colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021-5-7-tfrrs-table-generator.markdown

 </table>
 </div>

+# 10,000m Kernel Density

-Here's the kernel density for the 1500m, years 2012-2021.
+Here's the kernel density for the 10,000m, years 2012-2021.
 2020 is not included because of the pandemic year.

+Once again, the 75th, 50th, and 25th percentiles have been shifted, by 12, 9, and 7 seconds, respectively.
+Check out the charts and study them for a little bit, and see if you notice anything interesting that you think I might have missed.

+> If you found something in this project interesting, have a criticism/ suggestion on what I can improve, or would like to collaborate on a project, feel free to shoot me an email, colinfitzgerald@berkeley.edu.

+Have a great day.
+I hope you enjoyed reading this, and thank you for your time.